 Setting up a comprehensive device lab demands enormous investment, which is not feasible for small organizations.
 Teams can address this issue by using a real device cloud for testing.
 QA engineers can access real iOS devices on the cloud for testing websites and applications in real user conditions.

 BrowserStack is a cloud platform that empowers teams with the ideal test infrastructure.
 Teams can leverage this platform to test applications and websites on desired device-browser-OS combinations.

 For example, while testing, one can toggle iOS device features such as Dark Mode, Offline Mode, Device Passcodes, Biometric Authentication, and so on for iPhone 14 Pro Max running on iOS 16.

 BrowserStack’s Real Device Cloud offers:

 - Exhaustive range of Apple devices like iPhones and iPads running on the latest and legacy versions of iOS.
 For example, one can test on iPhone SE, iPhone 14 Pro Max, iPhone 13, iPhone 12 Mini, and so on.

 - Tools to debug websites or iOS applications using Safari DevTools, device logs, video recordings, and screenshots for each test.

 - Secure and encrypted tunnel for Local Testing of websites and applications on local test development servers.

 - Integrations with popular iOS app automation frameworks like Appium, XCUITest, etc., for executing automated tests on iPads or iPhones.

 BrowserStack’s cloud infrastructure facilitates comprehensive testing of websites and applications on Apple devices for developers and QAs.
-Additionally, its real device cloud is consistently updated with the latest Apple devices (running on the newest iOS versions) and browsers.
-Thus, optimizing software using this cloud platform becomes intuitive as it assists teams in releasing robust applications at scale with confidence.
+Additionally, the real device cloud is consistently updated with the latest Apple devices (running on the newest iOS versions) and browsers.
+Thus, optimizing software using this cloud platform becomes intuitive as it assists teams in confidently releasing robust applications at scale.